tom0521/OctoPrint-PrintLight/README.md

 indicator will be added to the navbar and the light will turn on while the printer is printing unless intentionally turned off.

+This is an adaptation of the PSUControl Plugin

 ## Setup

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)